APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

     |   |   |   |   |   |
     ---------------------

-In this case, the number in the first set of brackets usually refers to the row, while the second refers to the column.
+The number in the first set of brackets usually refers to the row, while the second refers to the column.
 Thus, the `x` would be at `example[2][3]` in this case.

-You *can* switch what number represents rows and what number represents columns; just be sure that if you're working with/doing something for other people that you are using the convention they are expecting.

 The inner arrays in 2D arrays do not have to be the same size: